Skip to main content

 • Gut Microbiome Modulation ∞ Emerging research suggests that metformin may also alter the gut microbiome in a way that contributes to its metabolic benefits.

-Metformin is effective at improving and can help lower androgen levels and restore menstrual regularity in some women.
+Metformin is effective at improving insulin signaling and can help lower androgen levels and restore menstrual regularity in some women.
 However, its effect on weight is generally modest compared to GLP-1 agonists.
 Meta-analyses comparing the two have found that GLP-1 receptor agonists are superior in reducing body mass index (BMI) and improving markers of insulin sensitivity.

 GLP-1 agonists offer a multi-pronged metabolic intervention leading to significant weight loss, while metformin provides a targeted approach to improving insulin sensitivity with more modest effects on weight.